hirondelledemer/react-login/README.md

 ## Start : Development

-To develop and run your web application, you need to run following command :
+To develop and run application, you need to run following command :

 ```
 yarn start